GandhiCloudLab/ibm-api-connect/02-install-in-aks/readme.md

 kubectl apply -f management_cr.yaml -n apiconnect
 ```

-2. Verify that the management subsystem is fully installed:
+2. Verify that the management subsystem is fully installed.
+It may take atleast 5 minutes to complete.

 ```
 kubectl get ManagementCluster -n apiconnect
 ```

-The installation has completed when the READY status is True, and the SUMMARY reports that all services are online (e.g. 16/16).
+The installation is completed when the READY status is True, and the SUMMARY column reports that all services are online (e.g. 16/16).
 For example:
 ```
 NAME         READY   SUMMARY   VERSION    RECONCILED VERSION   AGE management   True   16/16       <version>   <version-build>       7m17s